shinanDev/ethical_ai_post_agent/README.md

 ## Motivation & Inspiration

-As artificial intelligence increasingly makes critical decisions, it's essential not to overlook the **ethical questions**.
+As AI systems increasingly influence social, economic, and political realities, it's crucial to embed ethics into the development pipeline.

-This project was born from a desire to contribute by:
+This agent was built to:

-- **Raising visibility** for bias & fairness in LLMs
+- Make bias and fairness in LLMs more visible
-- **Automating education** on topics that often stay in the shadow of technical hype
+- Automate education on overlooked but critical topics
-- **Promoting responsible AI systems** that include rather than exclude people
+- Support responsible AI communication in public discourse

 `ethical_ai_post_agent` is my way of using technology to bring **awareness, reflection, and change** into the feed.